 A Software Product can be viewed as a self-contained platform with interfaces to the outside world, allowing the integration with other products.

 An Enterprise Solution is an umbrella term encompassing various products from various disciplines to offer an end-to-end business solution.

 Let’s start this discussion with a compelling anecdote that illustrates how a massive gap can arise between a product implemented at a considerable cost and what the customers need.

 Failure to Address a Business Need

 In February 2008, Qantas – Australia’s national airline – cancelled Jetsmart, a $40 million parts management system implementation.
 The engineers simply refused to use it.
-The union’s Federal Secretary explained: the software was poorly designed and difficult to use, and that engineers didn’t receive sufficient training.
+The union’s Federal Secretary explained that the software was poorly designed and difficult to use and that engineers didn’t receive sufficient training.

 The three reasons given by the union’s Federal Secretary to explain the abandonment of the project will be, as well as others, the subject of this section’s discussion.
 We will argue that a proper design process should help eliminate such risks.

 6.1 Avoiding Costly Rework

 rework is mainly due to a project property called cost of change which is governed by the following two factors:

 - The nature of the project: In some cases, rework necessarily incurs a high cost of change, and aside from investing plenty of forethought in the design process, there isn’t a lot that could be done to avoid high expenditures when rework is required.
 An example of such a project is building a high-rise or an aeroplane; any serious issue detected in the foundations, for example, will be detrimental to the entire schedule and budget.